May 21, 2021

 Pay-Per-Click

 Pay-per-click (PPC) is one of the most fundamental SEM tools in a marketer’s toolbox.
-This data-driven strategy allows you to bid on keywords that your target audience is likely to use within search queries and design ads shown when those keywords are entered within your business’s designated advertising location.
+When used in Google, this data-driven strategy allows you to bid on keywords that your target audience is likely to use within search queries.
+It will then design ads to show when those keywords are entered within your business’s designated advertising location.
+If a user clicks on the ad, that’s when you’ll be charged.

 Want to learn more about PPC management?
 Check out how our team approaches this SEM tool.